masterweily/dwimpkey/README.md

 	 * ActiveField Name
 	 *
 	 * should be manually incremented any time you apply changes in the models
-	 * that should affect the ActiveField schema
+	 * that should affect the Database schema
 	 *
 	 * Recommended format:  "*.db"
 	 *
 	 */
-	public static final String ActiveField_NAME = "dwimpkey.db";
+	public static final String DATABASE_NAME = "dwimpkey.db";

 	/*
 	 * ActiveField Version
 	 *
 	 * should be manually incremented after any set of changes in
-	 * the model classes decelerations that should effect the ActiveField schema
+	 * the model classes decelerations that should effect the Database schema
 	 *
 	 * must be > 0
 	 *